Howard Community College: History

+On February 5, 2025, HCC staff reported to Maryland legislators that pro-union posters were removed without consent from their office without warning.
+Union members claim the administration is not in good faith, but the administration denies these claims.
+Students and staff criticized President Daria Willis for creating a toxic work environment, but Willis maintains support from Howard County Executive Calvin Ball III and Maryland Governor Wes Moore.
+Three board members resigned without explanation in 2025.

+On November 7, 2025 the Howard Community College Faculty Forum Constituency Committee, a committee representing all faculty on campus, sent a letter to the Board of Trustees expressing a vote of no confidence in President Daria Willis' leadership as President of Howard Community College.
+This vote was in response to a statement from the Board of Trustees dated July 31, 2025, in which the Board of Trustees expressed full confidence in Willis and her leadership.
+The Faculty Forum Constituency Committee cited the instability of her leadership, a hostile work environment, disrespect towards faculty, mismanagement and financial misconduct as the reason for the vote of no confidence.
+Included with this letter was a copy of a letter signed by Willis, dated July 30, 2025, in which the college stated it may have violated the law by removing pro union signage from faculty offices without their authorization or consent and threatened faculty with unlawful disciplinary actions.

 Campus

 The HCC main campus is located in Columbia, MD and is made up of 14 buildings, including a Welcome Center, located 35 minutes south of Baltimore and 50 minutes north of Washington, D.C.
 There are satellite campuses in Laurel at the Laurel College Center (LCC) and Training & Development Solutions Center.

 In 2003, a new instructional building was completed, the Mary Ellen Duncan Hall for English, Languages & Business, which includes a landscaped area now known as The Quad.
-The Student Services Building, completed spring 2007, is the most recent building added to The Quad.
-The Student Services Building was renamed The Rouse Company Foundation Student Services Hall in March 2007.
-In 2013, the Health Sciences Building opened and the HCC Men's Track and Field team won the 2013 NJCAA Outdoor Track and Field.
+The Student Services Building, completed in spring 2007, is the most recent building added to The Quad.
+It was later renamed The Rouse Company Foundation Student Services Hall.
+In 2013, the Health Sciences Building (now Kathleen Herrington Hall) opened, and the HCC Men's Track and Field team won the 2013 NJCAA Outdoor Track and Field.